hdkslax/notes/371/5_DNS.md

 * We can use partial names if our systems can properly configure to deal with partial names.

+* If there are two host have the same name but in different DNS servers, using not fully qualified domain name may result in wrong results.

+  * eg. zero.cs.sfu.ca and zero.math.sfu.ca both exist, if we want to get the IP address of zero.math.sfu.ca, only use "zero" will return back the IP address of zero.cs.sfu.ca

 #### resolv.conf: search

 * search followed by a series of domain names (defaults are generated, in addition you can set the list yourself in versions 4.9 and later)